Why Wearing Your Wet Bathing Suit For Too Long Is Your Crotch's Worst Nightmare

 Advertisement

 But fear not.
-Yeast infections can usually be treated with a doctor-prescribed cream or a pill, or with an over-the-counter medication, such as Monistat.
+Yeast infections can usually be treated with a doctor-prescribed cream or a pill, or with an over-the-counter medication.

 With that said, it's best to avoid the whole uncomfortable sensation all together.
 You can still have your fun in the sun and avoid these common summer afflictions with a good dose of planning.
 If you know you're going swimming, bring a change of underwear and some shorts along.
 This way, you can change in and out of your swimwear after your dips in the pool, lake, or ocean.